Centre for Information Rights

 The CIR organises the annual high-profile Trust, Risk, Information and the Law Conference (TRILCon), which has featured such high-profile keynote speakers as John McNamara, Senior Inventor and Innovation Centre Technologist Lead at IBM, Renate Samson, Chief Executive of Big Brother Watch, and Professor Sir David Omand GCB, former Director of GCHQ.

-The Fifth Interdisciplinary Winchester Conference on Trust, Risk, Information and the Law will be held on Wednesday 25 April 2018 at the Holiday Inn, Winchester UK.
-Our overall theme for this conference will be:
+The Fifth Interdisciplinary Winchester Conference on Trust, Risk, Information and the Law was held on Wednesday 25 April 2018 at the Holiday Inn, Winchester UK.
+Our overall theme for this year's conference was:

 Public Law, Politics and the Constitution: a new battleground between the law and technology?

-Our keynote speakers in 2018 will be Michael Barton, Chief Constable of Durham Constabulary, and Jamie Bartlett, Director of the Centre for the Analysis of Social Media for Demos in conjunction with the University of Sussex, and author of several books including Radicals and The Dark Net.
+We welcomed keynote speakers Michael Barton, Chief Constable of Durham Constabulary, and Jamie Bartlett, Director of the Centre for the Analysis of Social Media for Demos in conjunction with the University of Sussex and author of several books, including Radicals and The Dark Net.